Ashrockzzz2003/iitm-bs-xplore/ai/evaluations/README.md

 - Trial report: `ai/evaluations/results/hparam_tuning.md` with trial grid, scores, and per‑agent metrics for the best trial.

 ### Tips
+- The evaluation scripts auto-load environment variables from `ai/.env` if present, so you can place `GOOGLE_API_KEY`, `CHROMA_HOST`, and other settings there instead of exporting them every run.
 - Start your ChromaDB service and set `CHROMA_HOST`/`CHROMA_PORT` so live contexts are available; otherwise the tuner falls back to fixture contexts.
 - Install `ragas` and `langchain-google-genai` (already listed in `ai/requirements.txt`) and export `GOOGLE_API_KEY` to get non-fallback ragas metrics.
 - Re-run tuning whenever you change ingestion, embeddings, or want to refresh the best config.